mlswg/mls-protocol/draft-ietf-mls-protocol.md

 handle extensible fields:

 * A client that posts a KeyPackage MUST support all parameters advertised in it.
 Otherwise, another client might fail to interoperate by selecting one of those parameters.

-* A client processing a KeyPackage object MUST ignore all unrecognized values in the `capabilities` field of the `LeafNode`, and all unknown extensions in the `extensions` and `leaf_node.extensions` fields.
+* A client processing a KeyPackage object MUST ignore all unrecognized values in the `capabilities` field of the `LeafNode` and all unknown extensions in the `extensions` and `leaf_node.extensions` fields.
 Otherwise, it could fail to interoperate with newer clients.